FoothillCollege/StemCenterAnalytics/README.md

 The frontend's course selection bar is not yet functional, and the label's aren't dynamic yet.

-After the dashboard's current features are polished over the next month or two, the beta version, to be released this December, will have an additional graph similar to that of GitHub's contribution's heatmap.
+After the dashboard's current features are polished over the next month or two, the beta version, to be released this December, will have an additional graph similar to that of GitHub's user contributions heatmap.

-Around that same time, the rest of the project (API and data pipeline) will have matured to the point of moving entire analytics system to hourly automated updates, and potentially real time (or close to it).
+Around that same time, the rest of the project (API and data pipeline) will have matured to the point of moving the entire analytics system to hourly automated updates, and potentially real time (or close to it).
 ****************************************************************************************************************